-LookupAPlate offers a free tool to look up license plates from all US states completely free.
-With over 294 million registered vehicles in the US, searching a license plate number may feel like looking a needle in a haystack, but we’ve got you covered.
+LookupAPlate is a free nationwide license plate lookup service and a community platform to report unsafe driving and bad drivers.
+With over 294 million registered vehicles in the US, searching a license plate number may feel like searching for a needle in a haystack, but we’ve got you covered.
 We make finding a specific license plate easy for you.

-Use our tool to quickly identify the vehicle by license plate number.
+Our tool lets you quickly identify the vehicle by license plate number.
 You can view key vehicle specs, check recalls, submit bad driving reports, and request vehicle ownership details from our partner service (for valid reasons).
-No need to create an account.
-Just enter the license plate number and select the state to get started.
+No need to create an account or sign up - simply enter the license plate number and select the state to get started.

 The license plate search can yield detailed information about the vehicle and potentially the owner.
-However, some of the information might be restricted depending on who you are, for what reason and where you are searching.
+However, some information might be restricted depending on who you are and for what reason you are conducting the search.

 In general, you can expect to find the following data:

-Personal Identifiable Information (PII), such as vehicle owner name, address etc, require a DPPA-compliant reason to be accessed (more on that below).
+To obtain Personal Identifiable Information (PII), such as the vehicle owner’s name, address etc., a valid reason that complies with DPPA regulations is necessary (more on that below).

-Looking up a license plate on LookupAPlate is quick, noob-friendly and, of course, FREE.
-Plus, you can search directly and unlike other sites, you don’t need to register with your personal information.
+Searching for license plates on LookupAPlate is quick, noob-friendly and, of course, FREE.
+Additionally, unlike other websites, you can search directly without providing personal information or registering.